 Flow diagram

-This is a simple flow diagram of the main task that the user can do.
+This is a simple flow diagram of the Quick Trip option.
 The full diagram can be found below including all the steps and decisions that the user needs to make to register a trip.
-There are two important flows, one for underground trips and other for terrestrial trips.
-Here is presented the underground flow.
+There are two important flows, one for quick trips and other to schedule a trips.

 High-fidelity UI Design